 If this has convinced you that your home isn't complete without an electric tea kettle, welcome to the club.
 There are a ton of great – and attractive – choices out there, and I'll start by showcasing the one sitting on the counter here at the I Heart Britain HQ.

 This attractive tea kettle is made of lead-free ceramic with a stainless steel heating element.
-When you turn it on, the little switch turns blue to let you know it's on, and then it shuts off when the water reaches the boiling point.
+When you turn it on, the little switch turns blue to let you know it's on, and it shuts off automatically when the water reaches the boiling point.
 Since there's no plastic to come into contact with the heated water, you don't need to worry about weird plastic chemicals getting into your tea and making it taste odd.
 When off its base, this tea kettle is totally cordless (and easy to wash).

 The only real downside to this model is that you can't see the water level without looking inside.
 I don't find this to be a big deal because I always refill the tea kettle with fresh water when I use it.
 Stale, reheated water doesn't quite taste the same (though you can always feed your plants with the old water if you don't want to waste clean water).

 I should also mention that this tea kettle is slightly heavier than some others, given that it's ceramic.
-If you suffer from bad arthritis or anything else that makes lifting a tea kettle hard, I would recommend going with a lighter stainless steel electric tea kettle.
+If you suffer from arthritis or tendinitis or anything else that could make lifting a tea kettle challenging, I would recommend going with a lighter stainless steel electric tea kettle.

 This is a great, very standard sort of tea kettle.
 Like the Bella model above, it's cordless when off the base, and it shuts off automatically when it hits the boiling point.
 It doesn't do anything fancy (like offer a time or multiple temperatures), but it's simple and very good at what it does.